9.3 Positive Regard, Nonjudgment, and Therapeutic Boundaries

 Test Your Knowledge

-A boundary is most likely being blurred when the counselor does what?
+A boundary is most likely being blurred when the counselor does which of the following?

 A